 Yes, this second one [appropriation] was just three weeks later.
-The President was furious.
-He didn't like this first one.
-This second went through-was passed right away.
-I don't remember any prolonged budge hearing on it.
+The president was furious.
+He didn't like this first one, but it [second appropriation] went through and was passed right away.
+I don't even remember any prolonged budget hearing on it.
 They were getting all restless by that time.
 He said, "I just sent a message to Congress just three weeks ago.
 What will they think of me?"

 "Well," I said, "Mr. President, the world has changed since three weeks ago.
-But what is more to the point, industry will accept contracts now that it didn't dare accept before.
-And I am certain you will have no trouble whatever."
-And then some fool (chuckle) came up with the statement that if they would let me handle it, I could put it right over and of course that just infuriated him.
-As a matter of fact that was true for this reason-in the first place they were certain I had no ulterior motive.
+But what is more to the point, industry will accept contracts now that it didn't dare accept before, and I am certain you will have no trouble whatever."

+And then some fool [chuckles] came up with the statement that if they would let me handle it, I could put it right over and, of course, that just infuriated him.
+[See Papers of George Catlett Marshall, 2: 214.]
+As a matter of fact, that was true for this reason: in the first place, they were certain I had no ulterior motives.
 In the next place, they had begun to trust my judgment.
-But most important of all was, if Republicans could assure their constituents that they were doing it on my suggestion, and not on Mr. Roosevelt's suggestion, they could go ahead and back the thing.
-He had such enemies that otherwise members of Congress didn't dare, it seemed, to line up with him.
+But most important of all, if Republicans could assure their constituency that they were doing it on my suggestion, and not on Mr. Roosevelt's suggestion, they could go ahead and back the thing.
+He had such enemies that otherwise the members of Congress didn't dare seem to line up with him.
 And that was true of certain Democrats who were getting pretty bitter.

-Pogue: Of course the election was coming up that fall and they wanted to stand clear of anything that would help him.
+Pogue: Of course, the election was coming up that fall and they wanted to stand clear of anything that would help him.

 Well, anyway, that was the great breach in getting our money started.
-I always had a firm feeling, a tragic feeing, that if we could have done that in the fall of '39 we could have shortened the war by at least a year and probably much longer.
+I always had a firm feeling, a tragic feeling, that if we could have done that in the fall of '39, we could have shortened the war at least a year and probably much longer.
 We would have saved hundreds of billions and a hundred thousand casualties.

-Pogue: Well, you might have avoided Pearl Harbor altogether because you would have had all kinds of warning systems and controls that you didn't have.
+Pogue: Well, you might have avoided Pearl Harbor altogether, because you would have had all sorts of warning systems and controls that you didn't have.